artnotfound/device-asset/README.md

 ```

-## Non-npm Usage
+## Non-Node Usage

-To use outside of NPM, require the `device-asset-min.js` file in your project which will expose a global `deviceAsset` object.
+To use outside of Node, require the `device-asset-min.js` file in your project which will expose a global `deviceAsset` object.

 ```html
 <html>